ezakhar/help/en/basics/training-plan-management.md

 * 1 - "Training plans" tab in Methodology.
 Using the other tabs you can manage [periodization schemes](/methodology/periodisation-schemes.md), [categories](/basics/categories.md) and [activity templates](/basics/templates.md).
 Information about how to work with these sections you can find in relevant articles;
 * 2 - plans filter.
 Enables to select only the needed training plans;
 * 3 - training plans list.
 Plans are grouped by publication in the Store;
-* 4 - plan’s context menu providing access to functions: "Create plan items", "Assignments", "Training plan publication", "Preview in Store" и "Unpublish plan";
+* 4 - plan’s context menu providing access to functions: "Create plan items", "Assignments", "Training plan publication", "Preview in Store" and "Unpublish plan";

 ![Training plans for a coach](https://264710.selcdn.ru/assets/images/_new/methodology/tp-menu-items-2.png)

 * 5 - dynamic plan attribute.
 Detailed information about plan types you can find in this [article](/basics/training-plan.md);

-* 6 - training plan publication in the Store;
+* 6 - attribute of training plan publication in the Store without any changes to update the plan;

 * 7 - attribute of changes available in the published plan.
 It is displayed when the current version of the plan differs from the one published in the Store;